Mikej81/BINDtoXCDNS/README.md

 ### Flags

--input (required): Specifies the path to the BIND zone file you wish to convert.
+- input (required): Specifies the path to the BIND zone file you wish to convert.
--output (required): Specifies the path where the resulting XC DNS JSON file should be saved.
+- output (required): Specifies the path where the resulting XC DNS JSON file should be saved.
--root (optional): Sets the root directory path for any relative file paths encountered in $INCLUDE directives within the BIND zone file.
+- root (optional): Sets the root directory path for any relative file paths encountered in $INCLUDE directives within the BIND zone file.
 This is useful when your BIND configuration is spread across multiple files.
--origin (optional): Overrides the $ORIGIN directive found in the BIND zone file.
+- origin (optional): Overrides the $ORIGIN directive found in the BIND zone file.
 Use this if you need to specify a different domain name than the one defined in the zone file.

 ## Examples